Services Results About Writing MKT News Let's talk

 LinkedIn updated its feed algorithm to use large language models that parse the actual topic and meaning of posts, not just keyword matching.
 This means the platform can now distinguish between a thoughtful post about "attribution" and one that just name-drops the word for reach.
 For organic content strategy and LinkedIn Ads targeting alike, this rewards genuine expertise over gaming.
 If you've been optimizing LinkedIn content around keyword density, shift to topic depth instead.

-April 3, 2026
+April 3, 2026 3 stories

 Meta goes big at NewFronts: Reels Trending Ads get category lineups, Creator Marketplace hits 1.5M